(1824 - 1863)

 see his Battle Report

-Graduated USMA 1842, served with distinction in the Mexican War, and resigned from the US Army in 1851.
+He graduated from West Point in 1846, served with distinction in the Mexican War, and resigned from the US Army in 1851.
 He was then a professor at the Virginia Military Institute (VMI).
-In 1861 he was a Major in the Virginia militia, then Colonel of the Confederate infantry (at Harpers Ferry).
-In June 1861 he was appointed BGen. and commanded the 1st Brigade in the Army of the Shenandoah at First Manassas.
-It was there that he earned his "Stonewall" nickname for standing firm under tremendous attack (his Brigade thereafter was also known as Stonewall).
-In October 1861 he was promoted to MGen. and conducted his brilliant Shenandoah Valley campaign.
+In 1861 he was a Major in the Virginia militia, then appointed Colonel of Confederate infantry, serving at Harpers Ferry.
+In June 1861 he was appointed Brigadier General and commanded the 1st Brigade in the Army of the Shenandoah at First Manassas.
+It was there that he earned his "Stonewall" nickname for standing firm under tremendous attack (his Brigade thereafter was known as the Stonewall Brigade).
+In October 1861 he was promoted to Major General and conducted his brilliant Shenandoah Valley campaign.
 He was also at the Seven Days, where he is considered to have fought poorly at times, probably due to exhaustion.
-He commanded the Confederate Left Wing at Second Manassas.
+He commanded the Confederate Left Wing at Second Manassas in August 1862.

-He led Jackson's Command in the Harpers Ferry and Sharpsburg campaign.
+He led his Wing of the Army of Northern Virginia at Harpers Ferry and Sharpsburg.
 For further details about his activities you might also like to see Jackson's Official Report about the campaign.

-In October 1862 he was appointed LGen. and commanded the Second (II) Corps at Fredericksburg and Chancellorsville.
-He was shot by his own troops when returning from a scouting foray on the evening after his great triumph at Chancellorsville, and died near there on May 10, 1863.
+In October 1862 he was appointed Lieutenant General and commanded the Second (II) Corps at Fredericksburg (December 1862) and Chancellorsville (May 1863).
+He was shot by his own troops when returning from a scouting foray on the evening after his great triumph at Chancellorsville, had his left arm amputated, and died from the effects of his wounds near there on 10 May 1863.

-Notes: He was a great commander and is the subject of continued speculation as to how the Confederacy might have fared had he not been killed.
+He was considered a great commander and is the subject of continued speculation as to how the Confederacy might have fared had he not been killed.

-See an excellent presentation of Jackson fact and lore from the VMI Archives.
+See an excellent presentation of Jackson resources from the VMI Archives.